HEROES: Unreal Engine-based Human and Emergency Robot Operation Education System: Related Works

 \subsection{Using computer simulations to train robot navigation}

 Simulated training of robots has now emerged as a pragmatic and structured method of robot training.
-Sim-to-real transfer can be used effectively for training different kinds of robotic systems in various environments with promising results.
-In light of recently emerging deep reinforcement learning methods to train robots, computer simulation environments are proving to increase the effectiveness of training by providing a large amount of data points (potentially infinite), and also delivering a safe environment for training \cite{Zhao2020Sim}.
-Randomization techniques are employed widely to generate large amounts of unique and varied environments in an attempt to produce better results in unforeseen real-world scenarios \cite{Tobin2017Domain, Peng2018Sim}.
-The use of simulation allows greater control over the training environment, as well as more significant variability.
+Sim-to-real transfer can be used effectively to train different kinds of robotic systems in various environments, with promising results.
+Computer simulation environments are proving to increase the effectiveness of training by providing a large amount of data points (potentially infinite), and also delivering a safe environment for training \cite{Zhao2020Sim}.
+Randomization techniques are employed widely to generate large amounts of unique and varied environments in an attempt to produce better results in unforeseen scenarios \cite{Tobin2017Domain, Peng2018Sim}.
 Xie et al. explore the use of dynamics randomization in robot training and conclude that without the use of on-robot adaptation, dynamics randomization may not always be sufficient for the transfer of learned behavior to the real world \cite{Xie2021Dynamics}.
-This establishes the need for learning adaptive behavior over unstable terrain where large amounts of sudden perturbations may be experienced, such as unstable rubble piles formed in the aftermath of earthquakes.
-In other works, such as Gangapurwala et al. \cite{Gangapurwala2022RLOC}, the use of reinforcement learning to achieve dynamic locomotion over uneven terrain provides good results over natural uneven terrain but lacks the unnatural terrain deformities often present in post-MCI scenarios.
-In such scenarios, robots trained solely on recognizing everyday obstacles may not be able to navigate over highly deformed surfaces found in MCIs.
-Training of perceptual agents is increasingly being conducted through deep learning methods wherein researchers are attempting to improve robot navigation through domain adaptation for visual control \cite{Zhang2019VR}, learning semantic details about the environment rather than depending solely on visual data \cite{Sadeghi2019Divis}, or by using real-world executions to improve simulation parameters \cite{Chebotar2019Closing}, where each approach benefits from utilization of synthetic datasets.
+This establishes the need for learning adaptive behavior over unstable terrain where sudden forces may be encountered, such as unstable rubble piles.
+In other works, such as Gangapurwala et al. \cite{Gangapurwala2022RLOC}, the use of reinforcement learning to achieve dynamic locomotion over uneven terrain provides good results over natural terrain but lacks the unnatural terrain deformities often present post-MCIs.
+Training of perceptual agents is increasingly being conducted through deep learning methods wherein researchers are attempting to improve robot navigation through domain adaptation for visual control \cite{Zhang2019VR}, learning semantic details about the environment \cite{Sadeghi2019Divis}, or by using real-world executions to improve simulation parameters \cite{Chebotar2019Closing}, where each approach benefits from synthetic datasets.
 However, these approaches tend to focus on common real-world environments and use datasets that may not translate to a post-MCI environment.
-However, since these approaches do not necessarily depend on the environments contained with such datasets, augmenting them using synthetic datasets can provide the adequate information needed to translate robot behavior accurately to post-MCI environments.
 These works highlight the effectiveness of synthetic datasets in the training of robot navigation but also expose the gap between currently available datasets, which provide accurate representations of normal real-world scenarios but are unable to represent scenarios where such environments may be exaggeratedly deformed.